 Situated on the grounds of the Komfo Anokye Teaching Hospital, Kumasi, is the Komfo Anokye Sword Site which is seminal in Asante history.
-A 333 year old sword wedged in the rockface is one of the the centre artefacts and legends of the rich history of the Asante nation.
+An over 300 year old sword wedged in the rockface is one of the centre artefacts and legends of the rich history of the Asante nation.
 The history of the Asante people is eloquently told by the young curator.
 On a good day you may run into the Asante king who regularly comes to pay his respects at this important and sacred site.

 A tour of the site offers one great insight about the beginning of the Ashanti Kingdom.
 The landmark has been protected for future generations.
 This site is a historical landmark where the Legendary Okomfo Anokye Sword is cited.

 The Sword site is the exact place where the Golden Stool of Asanteman descended unto the laps of King Osei Tutu I, “Opemsuo” the founder of Asante Nation.
 The site was predicted by Okomfo Anokye to be a healing place for millions of people.

 Lo and behold, the site happens to be the exact place where the Komfo Anokye Teaching Hospital is situated.